 Cork is a durable flooring material that comes from the bark of the cork oak tree.
-It's a green flooring option that can be subtle, practical and reasonably priced, according to a report by EcoConsumer.
+It's a green flooring option that can be subtle, practical and reasonably priced.
 With basic maintenance, a cork floor should last for years.
 However, with time, you will get scratches and dents in your cork floor.
 Some cork floors can be refinished to get them looking new again.

 Assess the Damage

 Before you restore your cork floor, determine if the whole floor needs to be replaced or if refinishing is the best course of action.
-According to Wood For Business, finishing cork floors can be different depending on the quality of cork, thickness, substrate, method of adherence (glue-down tiles or plank) and finish.
+Finishing cork floors can be different depending on the quality of cork, thickness, substrate, method of adherence (glue-down tiles or plank), and finish.

 Here are a few tell-tale signs that it's time to refinish your cork floor:

 - Water beading.
 Water should bead up immediately when it hits the floor.
 If the floor absorbs water, it will lead to water damage and staining.
 The means the protective finish is no longer water resistant.

 - Deep gouges and scratches.
 If the damage is limited to a small section or area, it's better to spot repair it.
 Periodically apply urethane or polish to eliminate small scratches.
 If your cork flooring is made of interlocking planks, you can replace the damaged one with a new piece.
 Save yourself time by performing a small repair versus diving into a larger DIY project.
 If your cork floor has substantial damage, then refinishing the whole floor is the best option.

 - Gaps between the floor panels.
 Cork naturally contracts and expands with changes in temperature.
 Gaps between the cork tiles may develop, and large gaps are potentially damaging to your floors.

 Read more: What You Should Know About Cork Flooring